xeofoundry/xeoIFC/README.md

 Public repository of the xeoFoundry IFC to glTF conversion tool.

 xeoIFC is a native converter application (Windows AMD64, Linux ARM64, Linux AMD64) for `.ifc` and `.ifczip` files.
 It writes glTF 2.0 output
-(`.glb`, `.gltf`, or `.html`) plus xeoKit-style metadata and manifest JSON, with cxconverter-compatible configuration and output conventions.
+(`.glb`, `.gltf`, or `.html`) plus xeokit-style metadata and manifest JSON, with cxconverter-compatible configuration and output conventions.

 ## Demo for WebAssembly (WASM) browser version